MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmdl/tmdl-overview.md

 Key elements of TMDL:

 - Full compatibility with entire Tabular Object Model (TOM).
 - Text-based and optimized for human interaction and readability, borrow grammar syntax from YAML.
-Each TMDL object is represented in text, with minimal delimiters, and use of indentation to demark its parent-child relationship.
+Each TMDL object is represented in text, with minimal delimiters, and uses indentation to demark its parent-child relationship.
 - Better edit experience, especially on properties with embed expressions from different content-types like DAX/M scripts.
 - Better for collaboration due to its folder representation where each model object has an individual file representation.